 The word sushi is actually referring to the rice used when making sushi!
 Which has vinegar in it.

-Alright with that out of the way lets dive into what sushi is made of because you’ll be surprised to learn that sushi is much more than just raw fish on rice.
+Alright with that out of the way lets dive into what sushi is made of because you may be surprised to learn sushi is more than raw fish on rice.

 - What is Sushi Made Of?